Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **Midnight.** The midnight is the second dark morning.
 It's the coldest period of the Albaxian day, reaching a temperature of around 7-10°C in summer and 0-6°C in winter.

-**Afternight.** The afternight, or second night, is initially very cold, bit it gets warmer towards the end.
+**Afternight.** The afternight, or second night, is initially very cold, but it gets warmer towards the end.
 It's a good time to take a rest.

 **Dawn.** The dawn is when you can see first hints of light.
 It's beginning to be cool and comfortable outside.
 By the end of it, the sun rises in a marvelous near 20-minute sunrise.